About Advertising, Sponsorship, and False or Misleading Claims on SSO

 In addition to the oversight by StayWell Quality Oversight Committee, the following processes are also implemented to ensure the health, safety, or welfare of clients and end-users regarding StayWell clinical content:

-Immediate Updates: Clinical content that is affected by significant new medical knowledge or content errors (not spelling or grammar) are updated expediently in our Editing and Recording Information System (ERIS) and Unified Content Repository (UCR).
-Electronic queries are generated in ERIS or the UCR to quickly locate articles that need revisions based on new medical knowledge.
+Immediate Updates: Clinical content that is affected by significant new medical knowledge or content errors (not spelling or grammar) are updated expediently in an editing, recording, and sourcing information system and Unified Content Repository (UCR).
+Electronic queries are generated in an editing, recording, and sourcing information system or the UCR to quickly locate articles that need revisions based on new medical knowledge.

 StayWell pledge to respond to emails from clients within 24 hours on business days and make every attempt to resolve disputes and complaints within one week of receipt.